xyliatgithub/IntroInfoSec-2025/Lab4_New/readme.md

 ## Submission Details

 - Due date of this assignment is announced on Blackboard.
-- Each group only needs to submit one report in PDF or ipynb format.
+- Each group only needs to submit one report in ipynb format.
 - Please list group members in your report explicitly.
 - Only typed reports are accepted.